 Las Posadas in Mexico is an interesting topic to explore with elementary students during the month of December.
 This Las Posadas in Mexico resource can be used as a stand alone unit or as part of a larger holidays around the world unit.
 It includes everything you need to teach your students about one of the most interesting winter celebrations around the world.

 Why You Should Teach Students about Las Posadas

-The month of December is a great time of year to teach students about the different holidays and celebrations that take place around the world this time of year.
+The month of December is a great time of year to teach students about the different winter celebrations around the world.
 Students are already thinking about the upcoming holidays, so it makes sense to use this excitement to engage them in their learning.
 There are so many different ways to tie this topic into your curriculum – especially social studies and literacy standards!